 Powering up on superfood bowls such as this quinoa Mexican dish greatly replenishes the body’s nutrients, especially when under stress.
 Let that slow cooker do all the work so you can enjoy this vegetarian dinner.
 Make a big batch though because the leftovers are just as good!

-- 1 15oz. can of black beans, rinsed and drained
+- 1 (15 ounce) can of black beans rinsed and drained

-- 1 15oz. can of fire roasted diced tomatoes with green chilies
+- 1 (15 ounce) can of fire roasted diced tomatoes with green chilies

-- 6-8 small red and orange peppers, diced
+- 1 red, orange or yellow bell pepper diced (or 6-8 small red and orange peppers, diced)

 - 1 package of mild taco seasoning